Nonparametric covariance estimation for mixed longitudinal studies, with applications in midlife women's health

-The first simulation setting is designed to assess the basic performance of the proposed method, where we also compare the results from low-rank reduced MLE (reMLE) proposed by \cite{peng2009geometric}.
-The reMLE suffers from high rate of non-convergence under the mixed longitudinal design, and we only report the estimation error from the runs that converge.
-Particularly, we set $p = 30$, the true rank $K= 3$ and the eigenfunctions $\{\phi_k\}$ as linear combinations of $M=10$ cubic B-splines with equally spaced knots as visualized in \Cref{fig:eigenfunctions}.
-The random scores $\{\xi_{ik}\}$ are i.i.d normal with variances $(\lambda_1, \lambda_2,\lambda_3) = (4^2, 2^2, 1^2)$.
-The errors $\epsilon_{ij}$ are i.i.d normal with variance 1.
-We let the length of observation band $d=10$, so that each observation band covers one-third ($d/p$) of the total domain.
+The first simulation setting is designed to assess the basic performance of the proposed method, and to explore the choices of the tuning parameters.
+In particular, we set $p = 30$, the true rank $K= 3$, and the eigenfunctions $\{\phi_k(t)\}$ as linear combinations of $M=10$ cubic B-splines with equally spaced knots, as shown in \Cref{fig:eigenfunctions}.
+The random scores $\{\xi_{ik}\}$ are i.i.d normal with variances $(\lambda_1, \lambda_2,\lambda_3) = (4^2, 3^2, 2^2)$.
+The errors $\epsilon_{ij}$ are i.i.d normal with variance one.
+We let the length of the observation band $d=10$, so that each observation band covers one-third ($d/p$) of the total domain.
 We further let each contiguous subset of length $d$ be observable by $n_{rep} = \{10, 20, 50\}$ subjects, which means the total sample size $n = n_{rep}\times(p-d+1) = 210, 420, 1050$.
-We apply the proposed method in Section 2 with step 2, bandwidth $b = 0.7\cdot d$, and incremental parameter $a = 0.1\cdot d$.
-The rank $r$ is chosen by cross-validation as described in Section \ref{sec:method}.
-We also apply reMLE (code downloaded from authors' website) with $M=10$ as the true value, $r$ selected by cross-validation from a candidate set $2\leq r\leq 6$, and all other options set to the default.
-The relative error $RMSE = \frac{\|\hat\Sigma_0-\Sigma_0\|_{F}}{\|\Sigma_0\|_{F}}$, selected rank $r$ and computing time on a Macbook pro 2.8 GHz Intel Core i7 are reported in \Cref{tab:simu1} for both methods.
+We apply the proposed method in Section 2, with the rank $r$ selected by cross-validation, as described in Section \ref{sec:method}, and report the relative estimation errors for different choices of tuning parameters $b$ and $a$ in \Cref{tab:simu1}.
+Here, the relative estimation error in all simulation settings is defined as $\|\hat{G} - G\|_{HS}/\|G\|_{HS}$.